Jakob Altenberg

 Jakob Altenberg (1875–1944) was an Austrian businessman and picture frame dealer.
 Altenberg, who was Jewish by birth, was a business partner of the young Adolf Hitler in his Vienna period (1909–13).

 Early life

 Jakob Altenberg was born in Hrymailiv, near Skalat, eastern Galicia-Lodomeria (in present-day Ukraine), in 1875.
 He was the son of a Jewish couple, Moses and Sarah Altenberg.

 As a young man, Altenberg travelled to Vienna, where he learned gilding.
-Later, he cast off his Jewish faith, and in 1902 married a Catholic Viennese innkeeper's daughter.
+In 1902, he married a Catholic Viennese innkeeper's daughter.
 The marriage produced two children, daughter Adele (b.
 1896) and son Jakob Jr. (b.
 1902).